PalisadoesFoundation/talawa-docs/docs/functionalities/implementing-plugins-example.md

 ---

 Congrats! yove've successfully converted your feature to a plugin.
-Now you toggle the install/uninstall from the admin panel to see the plugin UI becoming visible if it's installed for that organization otherwise hidden.
+Now you can  install/uninstall  `Donation`  plugin fromc the  `Plugin Store`  of the  [Talawa Admin](https://github.com/PalisadoesFoundation/talawa-admin) to see the plugin UI becoming visible if it's installed for that organization otherwise hidden.

 For developement puprposes to see the plugin even if it's uninstalled you can set the `serverVisible` property to `true`